Alight: Thailand

 Alight's oldest program, Alight has operated continuously in Thailand since 1979.
 Currently Alight works in refugee camps along the Thai-Burmese border, providing health care services, health education, and water, sanitation and environmental health services to Karen refugees in camps on the border with Myanmar.
 Alight focuses on building the capacity and skills of constituents, training them to become health care providers and community leaders so they may apply these skills upon their return to Myanmar or their relocation to a third country.

 Alight also operates in coastal villages between Phuket and Ranong in the south of Thailand.

 Uganda

 Alight has been working in Uganda off-and-on since 1994, when Alight began operations in neighboring Southern Sudan.
 Today, Alight manages 14 internally displaced persons camps in the northern Gulu District of Uganda.

 Awards and distinctions

-Alight was given an A+ rating by Charitywatch.org, a charity watchdog created by the American Institute of Philanthropy to rate non-profit organizations based on the ratio of funds spent on humanitarian aid compared to administrative overhead.
+Alight was given an A rating by CharityWatch, a charity watchdog created by the American Institute of Philanthropy to rate non-profit organizations based on the ratio of funds spent on humanitarian aid compared to administrative overhead.

-Charity Navigator gives Alight 4 stars, its highest rating.

-Reader's Digest magazine, Money magazine, Worth magazine, and GiveSpot.com also highly rate Alight.

-In 2012, Alight was awarded the Peter F. Drucker Award for Non-Profit Innovation.